QUEER CATHARSISFor Charlie Dobie who keeps me half-way civil and mostly sane, and who suggested I call my Toronto Area

 Cops are arresting people in Parkside's washrooms again.
 Courtwatch thinks approximately 600 people will be arrested in washrooms in the city this year."

 -- Every few years I add a bit to this website.
-At some point I'm hoping to add an anecdotal section on my gay life, such as it was, in Montreal for 1964-70, with eight months of Vancouver circa 1965-6 thrown in, plus some Toronto bar life for the period 1969-71 and perhaps onwards.
+At some point I'm hoping to include an anecdotal section on my gay life, such as it was, in Montreal for 1964-70, with a year of Vancouver circa 1965-6 thrown in, plus some Toronto bar life for the period 1969-71 and perhaps onwards.
 A purely personal perspective, as always.
 And annoyingly vague, but it was a long time ago.

 -- of note, a new introduction added in 2016 to the page on Toronto Prideweeks in the 1970s, including a small screed on historical inaccuracy and historical condescension